MicrosoftDocs/msteams-docs/msteams-platform/bots/streaming-ux.md

 The Teams AI library provides the capability to stream messages for AI-powered bots.
 Streaming bot messages helps to ease the response time lag while the Large Language Model (LLM) generates the complete response.
 The primary factors contributing to slow response time include multiple preprocessing steps, such as Retrieval-Augmented Generation (RAG) or function calls, and the time required by the LLM to generate a full response.

+> [!NOTE]
+> Streaming bot messages is not available with function calling.

 Through streaming, your AI bot can offer an experience that is engaging and responsive for the user.
-To configure streaming messages for your AI-powered bot app:
+Configure the following to stream bot messages:

 1. **Enable streaming for AI bot**: